hot-dogs/whots16-data-report/docs/source/6_section.md

 ## CTD Profiling Data

-Profiles of temperature, salinity, and potential density (σθ) from the casts obtained during the WHOTS-16 deployment cruise are presented in {numref}`figure6.1` through {numref}`figure6.5`, together with the results of bottle determination of salinity. {numref}`figure6.6` through {numref}`figure6.10` shows the results of the CTD profiles during the WHOTS-17
+Profiles of temperature, salinity, and potential density ({math}`\sigma\theta`) from the casts obtained during the WHOTS-16 deployment cruise are presented in {numref}`figure6.1` through {numref}`figure6.5`, together with the results of bottle determination of salinity. {numref}`figure6.6` through {numref}`figure6.10` shows the results of the CTD profiles during the WHOTS-17